HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/export_content_report.md

 ## Prerequisite

-Starting from HCL Digital Experience 9.5 CF214, Content Reporting is installed and deployed by default as part of the CF update process.
-However, for CF213, Content Reporting must be installed and configured.
+Beginning with HCL Digital Experience 9.5 release update CF214, Content Reporting is enabled by default.
+For HCL Digital Experience 9.5 release update CF213, Content Reporting should be installed and configured.
 For instructions on installing Content Reporting manually on supported environments, see the [Installing HCL Digital Experience 9.5 Content Reporting](../installation/index.md) topic.

 ## Exporting reports